porterjamesj/website/content/hiking/lt23/day4/index.md

 [^1]: A self-effacing term thru-hikers use to describe their state of being after eating junk food, living in the woods, and barely showering for weeks or months on end.
 [^2]: Many backcountry camping areas in the White and Green Mountains have what's called "tent platforms", which are basically sturdy wooden pallets you pitch your tent on.
 They're helpful in they enable tenting in terrain that's too steep or rocky to have good natural tent sites, but annoying in that it's harder to use stakes and guylines to set up or stabilize your tent.
 Some hikers love to complain about them.
 [^3]: They call the southern section of the LT the green tunnel because you're mostly just walking through dense trees without a lot of open space or views, and it can get a bit monotonous.
+[^4]: All the LT shelters have privies to poop in, which really makes wilderness backpacking so much more pleasant than having to dig a cathole in the woods (which in the absence of a privy is your only option).